rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 Use RKE2 for large scale use cases.

+### Keep all Upstream Cluster Nodes co-located

+To provide high availability, Kubernetes is designed to run nodes and control components in different zones.
+However, if nodes and control plane components are located in different zones, network traffic may be slower.

+Traffic between Rancher components and the Kubernetes API is especially sensitive to network latency, as is etcd traffic between nodes.

+To improve performance, run all upstream node clusters in the same location.
+In particular, make sure that latency between etcd nodes and Rancher is as low as possible.

 ### Keeping Kubernetes Versions Up to Date

 You should keep the local Kubernetes cluster up to date.
 This will ensure that your cluster has all available performance enhancements and bug fixes.